open-mexico/mexico-geojson/README.md

 ## 🔑 Abstract

-Access the definitive GeoJSON repository of Mexico, containing the precise geographic boundaries of all Mexican states and their "colonias" (neighborhoods).
-Ideal for GIS Mexico, geospatial analysis, and digital mapping.
-Centralized and updated source of Mexican geographic data and Mexico territorial data, essential for developers, analysts, and GIS professionals.
-Includes detailed Mexico states maps and verified Mexico territorial limits from official sources (SEPOMEX/Correos de México).
-Facilitates the visualization of Mexico geospatial information and the development of applications with Mexico geodata.
-Download geographic data in GeoJSON format ready to integrate into your Mexico digital mapping and GIS Mexico analysis projects.
+This repository provides a comprehensive collection of GeoJSON files outlining the geographic boundaries of all Mexican states and their respective "colonias" (neighborhoods).
+It serves as a centralized and reliable resource for Mexican geographic data, designed to facilitate access to territorial information for developers, data analysts, and Geographic Information System (GIS) professionals.

+The dataset includes complete coverage of Mexican states with detailed information on "colonias," all in GeoJSON format.
+Data is extracted from official sources at the Mexican Postal Service (SEPOMEX/Correos de México), processed from publicly available .kml format files, and converted to GeoJSON.
+This resource is intended for applications in geospatial data analysis, map visualization, and the development of location-based services utilizing Mexican geographic information.

 ## 📍 Descripción